jusevitch/claude_code_devpod/README.md

 # Claude Code DevPod Template

-This file is a template for creating containers using DevPod to run Claude Code inside.
+This file is a template for running Claude Code inside Docker containers using DevPod.

 Claude Code is powerful.
 Running it unconstrained in your computer is probably a bad idea.
 A better idea is to use it within Docker or Podman containers to mitigate the risk of it hallucinating and causing data loss or corruption.